 - Driving under the influence of alcohol or drugs.

 - Right turns and left turns.
-While preparing to turn, drivers are often laser-focused on spotting other motor vehicles, but fail to focus on pedestrians that may be crossing the street who may have the right of way .
+While preparing to turn, drivers are often laser-focused on spotting other motor vehicles, but fail to focus on pedestrians crossing the street who may have the right of way .

 - Impacts while backing up.
 Whether in a parking lot or on the side of the street, drivers may be going in reverse while attempting to pull into or out of a parking space and fail to see a pedestrian.

 As mentioned above, without having the protective shielding that a motor vehicle provides, pedestrians often suffer severe or catastrophic injuries in a crash, even a tragic wrongful death.
 Our attorneys at The Rothenberg Law Firm have seen a wide variety of injuries from pedestrian accidents, including the following: